VLCTechHub/VLCTechHub-site/CONTRIBUTING.md

 3. **Install dependencies with yarn**

-Go into the newly created directory and install the dependencies.
+Go into the newly created folder and install the dependencies.

 ```sh
   cd VLCTechHub-site/